NOTICE: Probate Forms GS-101 (Petition & Child Custody)

 - Once you become the legal guardian of a child, you remain the child's guardian until he turns 18 or until the court changes the order.

-To find out more about other kinds of legal relationships caretaker relatives might consider, go to Maine Kids-Kin's: Legal Guide for Maine Grandfamilies.
+To find out more about other kinds of legal relationships caretaker relatives might consider, go to: Legal Guide for Maine Grandfamilies (scroll down to find link) from Families and Children Together.
 This includes more information about power of attorney, DHHS custody, foster care, adoption and more.

 DHHS also provides information where a child is in DHHS custody - Permanency Guardianship Option.